expressjs/morgan/README.md

 ### morgan.compile(format)

-Compile a format string into a function for use by `morgan`.
+Compile a format string into a format function for use by `morgan`.
 A format string is a string that represents a single log line and can utilize token syntax.
 Tokens are references by `:token-name`.
 If tokens accept arguments, they can be passed using `[]`, for example: `:token-name[pretty]` would pass the string `'pretty'` as an argument to the token `token-name`.

+The function returned from `morgan.compile` takes three arguments `tokens` , `req`, and `res` where `tokens` represents an object with all known tokens.
+If a log should be skipped the function will return `null`.

 Normally formats are defined using `morgan.format(name, format)`, but for certain advanced uses, this compile function is directly available.

-The function returned takes three arguments `tokens` , `req`, and `res` where `tokens` refers to `morgan` itself.
-If a log should be skipped the function will return `null`.
-The function returned or a custom function can be passed directly to morgan using `morgan(myFn)`.
+The function returned can be passed directly to morgan using `morgan(morgan.compile(format))`.
 In other words, `morgan.compile` is a quick short-hand to turn format strings into format functions.
-It can also be used to to [have `morgan` output JSON](#output-json-logs).
+Format functions can also be used to to [have `morgan` output JSON](#output-json-logs).

 ## Examples